a-und-b/ab-motime/README.md

 # MoTime

-Work in progress: MoTime is a time tracking helper that integrates [Timing](https://timingapp.com/) data with [Moco](https://www.mocoapp.com).
-Very edge case specific for my lazy ADHD ass, but might be useful for some of you. :-)
+MoTime is a time tracking integration tool that connects [Timing](https://timingapp.com/) with [Moco](https://www.mocoapp.com).
+Born from my ADHD brain's eternal struggle with manual time tracking, this work-in-progress tool might just save you from the dreaded end-of-month time entry panic too! 😄

 ## Current State